godwinKamau/godwinKamau/README.md

 - [Secret Messages](https://github.com/godwinKamau/express-auth2): Place messages by using the geolocation API.
 Only people within 1 km will be able to see it (practice for secret keys).
 - [Pick a Card](https://github.com/godwinKamau/matching-card): Call the Pexels API to search for pictures to populate your matching game.

-## Currently Learning...

-- The ins and outs of the MERN (MongoDB, Express.js, React, and Node.js) stack for fullstack development.

 <!--
 **godwinKamau/godwinKamau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.